NiclO1337/pp1-strawberry-lovers/README.md

 - Some of the code from the Love Running walkthrough project was used and adapted.

-- Was inspired by this beautiful project from a fellow classmate, Sarah-Lee Bester, both from code written and also design.
+- I was inspired by this beautiful project by a fellow classmate, Sarah-Lee Bester, both from code writing and design.
 Link to project: [Bro-code](https://taalverena.github.io/bro-code/index.html)

 - Took inspiration from Kera Cudmore's very comprehensive README guide: [Readme examples.](https://github.com/kera-cudmore/readme-examples)